The Adventures of Robin Hood: Music score

 Korngold called his film scores "Opern ohne Singen", operas without singing, but otherwise approached their composition just as he would for the operatic stage.
-The Adventures of Robin Hood was, therefore, a large-scale symphonic work, and despite the studio music department's providing a team of orchestrators, including future Oscar-winner Hugo Friedhofer, to assist Korngold, the amount of work was immense, especially for the limited time he was given to compose.
+The Adventures of Robin Hood was therefore a large-scale symphonic work, and despite the studio music department's providing a team of orchestrators, including future Oscar-winner Hugo Friedhofer, to assist Korngold, the amount of work was immense, especially for the limited time he was given to compose.
 Erich described this dilemma to his father Julius Korngold, one of Vienna's foremost music critics, and the elder Korngold suggested that themes from his 1920 symphonic overture "Sursum Corda" ("Lift Up Your Hearts") would serve splendidly for much of the most demanding action-scene music, and Erich agreed.

 It also won for Korngold his second Academy Award for Best Original Score and established the symphonic style that was later used in action films during Hollywood's Golden Age.
 Modern-day epics such as the Star Wars and Indiana Jones trilogies similarly included original symphonic scores.
 Composer John Williams has cited Korngold as his inspiration in scoring the Star Wars series.
 The love theme of Robin and Marian went on to become a celebrated concert piece.

 Reception

 Contemporary reviews were highly positive.
 "A richly produced, bravely bedecked, romantic and colorful show, it leaps boldly to the forefront of this year's best", wrote Frank S. Nugent of The New York Times.
 The movie premiered at the Radio City Music Hall.
 "It is cinematic pageantry at its best", raved Variety.
 "A highly imaginative retelling of folklore in all the hues of Technicolor, deserving handsome box office returns".
 Film Daily called it "high class entertainment" with "excellent direction" and an "ideal choice" in the casting of Flynn.
 "Excellent entertainment!" wrote Harrison's Reports.
 "Adventure, romance, comedy, and human appeal have been skilfully blended to give satisfaction on all counts ...
 The duel in the closing scenes between the hero and his arch enemy is the most exciting ever filmed".
 John Mosher of The New Yorker called it "a rich, showy, and, for all its tussles, somewhat stolid affair", praising Flynn's performance and the action sequences but finding the "excellent collection" of supporting actors to be "somewhat buried under the medieval panoply".

 Review aggregator website Rotten Tomatoes reports that 100% of critics gave the film a positive rating based on 51 reviews, with an average score of 9.00/10.
 The film is 13th on their list of the 100 best classic films.
 Rotten Tomatoes summarizes the critical consensus as, "Errol Flynn thrills as the legendary title character, and the film embodies the type of imaginative family adventure tailor-made for the silver screen".
+At Metacritic, which assigns a normalized rating to reviews, the film received a score of 97 out of 100, based on 5 reviews, indicating "universal acclaim".